FernandoUCI/python-for-clickstream-processing/README.md

-# Intro to Python for Data Science Workshop - Spring 2018
+# Intro to Python for Data Science Workshop
 Instructor: Fernando Rodriguez

 ### About This Workshop